Transforming Lives and Improving Futures

 Psychiatric Emergency Services and

 This service provides the public with 24/7 access to crisis staff.
-Crisis staff responds from their desks or through a contracted answering service.
-Crisis staff is typically called to complete crisis assessments most often in the Emergency Room at Marshall and
+Crisis staff responds over the phone or through a contracted answering service.
+Crisis staff may be called to complete crisis assessments, most often in the Emergency Room at Marshall and

 Barton Hospitals after the individual has been medically cleared by the hospital.
 A Mental Health Assessment is conducted with input from emergency staff, family members and/or close friends when the client agrees, and if available, to ascertain the best least restrictive level of care that is